sev-step/sev-step-userland/README.md

 1) Issue `make dependencies` to pull and build any external dependencies used by this code.
 You only need to do this once.
 2) Issue `make` to build all binaries and the sev step library

-After building, the binaries are in `sev-step-userland/build/binaries` and the library is in `sev-step-userland/build/libs`.
+After building, the binaries are in `sev-step-userland/build/binaries` (except for the server part of the end2end test, which is in `build/rust/target/release/`) and the library is in `sev-step-userland/build/libs`.

 # Use
 It is assumed, that you have followed the instructions in the `sev-step-meta` repo to install the correct kernel and configured a SEV SNP VM.